Maillard Reaction

 Named after French chemist Louis-Camille Maillard, who first described the reaction in 1912, it is arguably the single most important chemical reaction in cooking.
 Understanding how it works gives you direct control over flavor, color, and texture.

-How the Maillard reaction works
+How does the Maillard reaction work?

 The reaction begins when amino acids (from proteins) and reducing sugars (glucose, fructose, lactose) are heated together above approximately 140°C (280°F).
 The mechanism proceeds through three stages: